How to handle Fiber, Safely

 When attaching a fiber optic cable to an instrument, ensure that it is anchored properly.
 Never allow a fiber cable to dangle and bear its own weight.

 When securing your cable, it’s important to remember not to strap your cables too tightly or to any object that may cause it to break.
 Strapping your cables too tightly can apply excessive pressure to the cable and could cause the glass inside to fracture or break.
 Excessive pressure also makes your cable more susceptible to failure during its life.
 When running your cable be sure to avoid any sharp edges or angles as this can lead to your cable warping or breaking over time.

 Another key rule to keep in mind is to always keep the connectors capped.
 Fiber optic cables and connectors can easily be contaminated with smudges from hands, dust, and even hair.
 These tiny particles can lead to major issues and greatly hamper the efficacy of your cable.
 Therefore, it is imperative to always keep connectors covered until time for use

 In the unlikely event that your fiber optic cable does suffer a breakage, exercise extreme caution when handling the damaged area as tiny glass particles a fiber optic splinters can pose a hazard.
 Tiny glass particles can become lodged in your hands and easily penetrate your skin.

-Whether installing or cleaning fiber optics, it is not advisable to look into the cable or place the laser emitting source in front your eyes.
+Whether installing or cleaning fiber optics, it is not advisable to look into the cable or place the laser emitting source in front of your eyes.
 Always ensure that the fiber cables are disconnected from the laser source prior to handling and use a power meter to ascertain that the fiber is dark.